ParthJadhav/Tkinter-Designer/readme.md

 <img width="467" alt="Help" src="https://user-images.githubusercontent.com/42001064/119249953-6fdd0900-bbba-11eb-9891-42e5e733ee81.jpg">

+## 🛠  How to use ?

+In this video I explain how to use Figma & Tkinter to create beautiful GUIs.
+Unfortunately it is not possible for me to explain it in Readme.

+## 🛠  How to run ?

+To use GUI Version of Tkinter Designer :-

+To use Command Line Version of Tkinter Designer :-

-## 🔖  Examples
+## 🍀 Examples
 The possibilities are endless with Tkinter Designer.
 But here are couple of GUIs which can be perfectly replicated in Tkinter Designer.
 (The following are not my creations)

 1.<img width="467" alt="Help" src="https://user-images.githubusercontent.com/42001064/119250338-1f1adf80-bbbd-11eb-8ee1-72028a4e7a7f.png">

 2.<img width="467" alt="Help" src="https://user-images.githubusercontent.com/42001064/119250668-496d9c80-bbbf-11eb-886b-cb1e75da18df.png">

-## 🔖  How to use ?

-In this video I explain how to use Figma & Tkinter to create beautiful GUIs.
-Unfortunately it is not possible for me to explain it in Readme.

-## 📦  Figma Design Checklist (referenced In the video)
+## ✅ Figma Design Checklist (referenced In the video)

 I have mentioned these in the video but i'll mark them down here :-